apennathur/arunpennathur/aboutme.md

 ---
 layout: page
-title: About
+title: Teaching
-permalink: /aboutme/
+permalink: /teaching/
 ---

-Thank you for your interest in my work.
-I am an Associate Professor of Instruction in Industrial and Systems Engineering at the University of Iowa.
-I teach Research Methods in Human Factors Engineering, Engineering Problem Solving, Ergonomics, and Discrete Event Simulation at the University of Iowa.
+At the University of Iowa, I teach Research Methods in Human Factors Engineering, Engineering Problem Solving, Ergonomics, and Discrete Event Simulation.
+Please see the table below for a comprehensive list of the classes I have taught at University of Iowa and at the University of Texas at El Paso.